sz247/deep-reinforcement-learning/Project1_Navigation/Readme.md

     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+2. Place the file in the folder with the files from this repository, and unzip (or decompress) the file.

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training!
+Follow the instructions in `Navigation.ipynb` to get started with training.
+Navigation.ipynb - Jupyter notebook to load the envinronment and train the DQN agent dqn_agent.py - DQN agent to interact and learn from the envinronment model.py - network used by the agent, which contain 4 fully-connected layers. checkpoint.pth - the model weights of a trained agent